HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Coding

-The shorthand for a Coding value is:
+The FSH for a Coding value is:

 ```
 {system}#{code} "{display text}"